laravel/docs/upgrade.md

 <a name="updating-minimum-stability"></a>
 #### Minimum Stability

-You should update the `minimum-stability` setting in your application's `composer.json` file to `stable`:
+You should update the `minimum-stability` setting in your application's `composer.json` file to `stable`.
+Or, since the default value of `minimum-stability` is `stable`, you may delete this setting from your application's `composer.json` file:

 ```json
 "minimum-stability": "stable",